Prashanthjn/Prashanthjn/README.md

 ### About

-Computer Science (Data Science) student focused on extracting insights from data and building intelligent solutions using Python and modern data science tools.
-Interested in Machine Learning, Data Analytics, Statistical Modeling, and Data Engineering.
-I enjoy working with data to solve real-world problems while continuously strengthening my analytical thinking, problem-solving, and technical skills.
+From collecting data to uncovering patterns and building intelligent systems, I enjoy every step of the data journey.
+As a Data Science student, I'm constantly exploring new technologies, sharpening my analytical mindset, and creating projects that bridge data with real-world impact.

 ---